hyungccho/hyungccho.github.io/_posts/blog/2015-09-12-sorting-algorithms.md

 #Merge Sort

-Merge sort is a highly effective sorting algorithm that involves recursion.
+Merge sort is another sorting algorithm that involves recursion.
 It takes an array, and constantly splits it in half until each half has only element in it.
 Once you have it dwindled down to arrays of one element, it makes its way back up to the full array by merging them back in the correct order.

 {% highlight ruby %}
 class Array